mlgill/zika_prediction/README.md

 # Prediction of Zika Outbreaks

-by Michelle L. Gill, Ph.D.
+by Michelle L. Gill

 ## Summary

 This is my third project for the Summer 2016 [Metis Data Science Bootcamp](http://thisismetis.com), which incorporated supervised machine learning, PostgreSQL, and D3 for visualization.
-For this project, whether or not a region would would have an outbreak of Zika virus.
+This project predicted whether or not a region would would have an outbreak of Zika virus.

 ## Blog Post

-A blog post on [themodernscientist](http://themodernscientist.com) will be available the week of 2016/09/26.
-This text will be updated when the website is posted.
+A blog post on [themodernscientist](http://themodernscientist.com/posts/2016/2016-09-28-prediction_of_zika_outbreaks/) provides further details about this project.

 ## Repo Contents